200 Hrs Hatha Yoga TTC at Shivsidhyogpeeth

 This programme is designed particularly according to the expectations of the learners who want to experience and learn more how to teach and surely this will clear all the doubts of people helping them to become more advanced as teachers.

-Advanced and experienced yoga practitioners in hatha form can easily adapt other forms also like ashtanga – vinyasa flow which are challenging for practitioners who don’t have background in yoga so this programme will create a stronger base for the practitioners to be protective enough from injuries.
+Advanced and experienced yoga practitioners in hatha form can easily adapt other forms also like ashtanga – vinyasa flow which are challenging for practitioners who don’t have a background in yoga so this programme will create a stronger base for the practitioners to be protective enough from injuries.

 Overall this programme will make the practitioners balanced and scheduled towards their goal and will increase more enthusiasm and mindfulness in their yogic journey.